 Antoine Cousot is a professional sailor based in Noirmoutier, France, with his wife and three children.
 He has sailed the equivalent of three times around the world, delivering boats and skippering large luxury yachts.
-With over 15 oceans crossing under his belt, Antoine has extensive experience and skills on boat handling and passage making.
-In 2015, Antoine sold his 45’ steel ketch to participate to the 2018 Golden Globe Race, and has recently purchased the first Alan Hill designed Biscay 36 class ketch, named Viscaya, built in 1975 by Robert Ives at Falmouth Boat Construction.
+With over 15 oceans crossing under his belt, Antoine has extensive passage making experience.

 Antoine is working with Oceano Vox Vendée, a local non-profit organization to raise awareness of environmental issues and conduct researches on psychology during the Race.

 Why enter the GGR?
 Antoine says: “It is a unique opportunity to take this relationship with the sea even further.
 It is a challenge to accomplish what few sailors have done before; it is a quest with cosmic dimensions.

 I have had to give up an international career, a comfortable living and sell my house and boat.
 I have returned to France with my family and created a company to manage this project.
 This entrepreneurship has its ups and downs and is very demanding but all in all, a rich experience of personal teaching and discipline that will help me in whatever I decide to do after.
 As for others, just getting to the start is a victory but more, I want to realize a dream to sail in the wake of Bernard Moitessier and say, I did it!”